Employer, this is how the taxation of employee benefits works

 Example: The employer offers the employee a lunch allowance of €200 per month.
 The taxable value of the benefit 0,75 x 200 € = 150 € is added to the employee's salary.
 The employee pays tax according to his personal tax rate of 150 €.
 The employer pays €200 for the benefit + employer contributions for 75% (e.g. 150 € x 22,5% = 33,75 €).

-Lunch benefit as a lunch discount
+Lunch benefit as a lunch deduction

 How to offer sports and culture benefit